top of page

 The Vieness Piano Duo from Los Angeles has enthralled audiences in their electric and captivating performances of a wide range of repertoire.
 Their intuition for conversation coupled with a commanding stage presence has made them regularly in demand throughout the world.
-Founded in 2017 at the University of Southern California, Vieness will start the 2021/2022 season begin the upcoming season at the Grand Piano Series (FL), Lancaster Performing Arts Center (CA), L'ermitage Foundation (CA), Sarasota Artists Series (FL), Summer Stars Series (NJ), Tassel Performing Arts Center (NE), and an 8-concert tour of the Midwest through Allied Concert Services.
+Founded in 2017 at the University of Southern California, Vieness begins the 2022-23 season at the Athena Foundation of the Arts (CA), Camerata Musica (WA), Classical Movements (VA), Covington Recital Series (CA), Crystal Theatre (MI), DaCamera Society (CA), Irvine Performing Arts Center (CA), L'ermitage Foundation (CA), Opera Steamboat Piano Series (CO), Music Guild (CA), Muzewest Concerts (Canada), Ridgecrest Chamber Society (CA), Sarasota Artists Series (FL), South Bay Chamber Music Society (CA), Second City Chamber Series (WA), Soka Performing Arts Center (CA), and more.